 If your aged care provider becomes bankrupt or insolvent and cannot give you your refund, the Australian Government guarantees to pay it back to you.
 This includes any interest due since you left care.

 This is called the Accommodation Payment Guarantee Scheme, and it covers all residents of Australian Government-subsidised aged care services who have paid a lump sum.

 Before moving, you need to agree to fee arrangements with the new aged care home.

 If you moved into an aged care home before 1 July 2014, you will keep your existing fee arrangements unless you choose to opt into the fee arrangements that commenced on 1 July 2014 with your new provider before you move.
 Read more about aged care costs if you entered care before 1 July 2014.

 If you have any concerns about your accommodation refund, there are two ways you can make a complaint:

-- if you are not comfortable raising your concerns or cannot resolve your concerns with your aged care home provider, you can contact the Aged Care Quality and Safety Commission.
+- If you are not comfortable raising your concerns, or cannot resolve your concerns with your aged care home, you can contact the Aged Care Quality and Safety Commission.